|Bank||Interest Rate (p.a.)||Processing Fee|

 Yes, you may be able to get an interest rate lower than what is advertised by the lender.
 This is where negotiation plays a vital role.
 If you’re able to negotiate well with the lender, you may be able to get a good rate.

-Yes, you may be able to get a loan with an affordable rate even if your credit is bad.
+Yes, you may be able to get a personal loan for low cibil score.
 You can try and get a good rate by getting a co-applicant with good credit to apply along with you.
 Another way is to get a guarantor with good credit to back you up.

 Offering collateral is another way to get an affordable rate of interest.
 Your rate is determined based on your risk level.
 Offering collateral reduces your risk level significantly as it serves as security against non-repayment.
 But do keep in mind that if you fail to repay the loan on time, the lender might take over your collateral.